-- 1. The members of the Thesis Assessment Board (TAB) review and assess the written thesis prior to the exam.
-This means that each member of the TAB submits his/her preliminary mark and comments on the thesis to the TAB Chair, using the 'Preliminary MSc Thesis Assessment' form (see Appendix 1), before the exam. - 2.
-In cases where the TAB member is of the opinion that the thesis is clearly indefensible (i.e. a Fail mark is inevitable); this should be communicated to the TAB Chair and the Thesis Coordinator for further action (which may include that the student does not defend the thesis).

-3. Prior to the exam the first supervisor certifies that the thesis is not plagiarized.
+- 1. In cases where the TAB member is of the opinion that the thesis is clearly indefensible (i.e. a Fail mark is inevitable); this should be communicated to the TAB Chair and the Thesis Coordinator for further action (which may include that the student does not defend the thesis). - 2.
+Prior to the exam the first supervisor certifies that the thesis is not plagiarized.
 In case plagiarism is suspected the TAB chair informs the Thesis Coordinator and the Examination Board.